Is Weed Legal in New Jersey? NJ Cannabis Laws (June 2023)

 But not everybody responds well to high doses of THC.
 If you’re sensitive to psychedelic compounds, a more significant amount of delta 9 THC can trigger feelings of unease and a few physiological reactions.

 The side effects of delta 9 THC include:

 - Cold sweats

 Here’s why delta 8 THC is on everyone’s tongues right now.

 Delta 8 and delta 9 are different versions of the THC molecule.
 They come with a similar chemical formula, but their atomic bonds are arranged differently.

 Delta 8 THC has a double bond at the eighth carbon chain, while for delta 9 THC, this bond is located at the ninth chain.

 This subtle difference makes the delta 8 high experience twice less potent as delta 9 THC.

 In plain English, you’d need to take twice as much delta 8 to experience the same intensity of effects as with marijuana.

-Delta 8 also has a lower risk of triggering anxiety and paranoia, which is the main reason why some people are choosing it instead of regular weed.
+Delta 8 also has a lower risk of triggering anxiety and paranoia, which is why some people choose it instead of regular weed.